mybonk/mybonk-wiki/workshop-3/README.md

 nav_order: 4
 ---

-# Customize your NixOS platform using Nix package overrides (Fast, No Compilation)
+# How to Override Package Versions in NixOS (Fast, No Compilation)

 ## Overview